AmandaEMK/project-one/README.md

 ## Credits

 ### Content
-- Navbar is partially from here [W3Schools](https://www.w3schools.com/booTsTrap/bootstrap_navbar.asp)
+- Navbar was taken from here and thn customized [W3Schools](https://www.w3schools.com/booTsTrap/bootstrap_navbar.asp)
-- Media code snippet from here [Bootstrap website](https://getbootstrap.com/docs/3.4/components/#media)
+- Basic form snippet from here [Bootstrapdocs](https://bootstrapdocs.com/v3.3.6/docs/css/#forms)

 ### Media
 - The photos used in this site were obtained from the modules asset folder

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from the sample project and other one page scrool style pages